 insurance for emergency medical centers

-Westwood will work with you to ensure your Emergency medical center clients have adequate coverage for every threat they could face.
+Westwood will work with you to ensure your Emergency medical center clients have the best possible coverage to protect them against every threat they could face.

 General Liability Insurance

 Professional Liability Insurance

 D&O insurance (Directors and officers liability insurance), shields the personal assets of company directors and officers, and where necessary, their spouses, from claims which could arise as a result of the decisions they made and actions they took within the scope of their regular duties.

 Cyber liability insurance covers the financial costs associated with a breach of your cyber security, such as a ransomware attack.
 It also covers first party costs including event management, data restoration, financial costs to third parties, network interruption, and cyber extortion.

 HNOA, (hired non-owned auto insurance) is designed for organizations who regularly hire vehicles or require employees to use their own vehicles in the course of their work.
 In the case of an accident where your employee was liable, it could cover physical damage to that other person’s vehicle, medical expenses, the cost of hiring an attorney to defend your business.

 Workers’ Comp.
 Insurance

 Workers’ compensation insurance covers your employees for workplace injuries or illness.
 It provides them with medical and wage benefits.